SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/RevisionHistory/RevisionHistory.md

 - Added information about the main actor, isolation, and global actors to the <doc:Concurrency> chapter.
 - Added the <doc:Protocols#Implicit-Conformance-to-a-Protocol> section
-  with information information about conforming to common protocols, without writing the conformance explicitly, and suppressing implicit conformance.
+  with information about conforming to common protocols, without writing the conformance explicitly, and suppressing implicit conformance.
 - Added the <doc:Generics#Implicit-Constraints> section